Alexzihaohu/2021s1final/ccc.md

 $S = \frac{1+\frac{1-\alpha}{\alpha}}{1+\frac{1-\alpha}{N\alpha}}=\frac{1}{\alpha+\frac{1-\alpha}{N}}=\frac{1}{\alpha}$

 **Limitation**: 1) each processor has to deal with loop overheads such as calculation of bounds, 2) test for loop completion 3) loop overhead acts as a further (serial) overhead in running the code.
 4) Also getting data to/from many processor overheads.
 Amdahl’s law assumes a fixed problem size.
-It cannot predict length of time required for some jobs.
+It cannot predict length of time required for some jobs. amdahl's law 在实际使用中的问题Amdahl's law applies only to the cases where the problem size is fixed.
+In practice, as more computing resources become available, they tend to get used on larger problems (larger datasets), and the time spent in the parallelizable part often grows much faster than the inherently serial work.
+In this case, Gustafson's law gives a less pessimistic and more realistic assessment of the parallel performance

 #### Gustafson’s Law （scaled speed-up)